STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Baselines:

 \textbf{Generation performance}: The results of tag generation are presented in Table~\ref{tab:tag_metrics}.
-The top three rows (our scheme) by far outperforms the state-of-the-art baselines in terms all the evaluation metrics.
-Among our models, \sysP{}-10B has the best tag generation performance.
-State-of-the-art models fail to capture the meme's social context and their implicit meaning.
-They focus primarily on the visible objects in the image (refer Table~\ref{fig:model_compare_gen_tags}; also refer Table~\ref{tab:model_compare_gen_tags_extra_examples} in Appendix for more examples).
+The top rows by far outperforms the state-of-the-art baselines in terms all the evaluation metrics.
+Among our models, \ours{} has the best tag generation performance.

-\section{Toxic meme detection}

-\ding{50} \textsc{\textbf{ToxicTags--}} In this section we assess the performance of toxic meme detection on the test split for both stages: Stage I and Stage II.
-Results portray the effectiveness of the tags in few-shot exemplar selection as we demonstrate below (see Table~\ref{tab:hate_metrics}).
-Note that the details of the employed VLMs, embedding generation models, prompt and experimental setup are covered in Appendix~\ref{app:models},~\ref{app:prompts} and~\ref{app:experimental_setup} respectively.
+\subsection{Toxic Meme Detection}